sublimelsp/LSP-julia/README.md

 | LSP-julia: Expand Inline Function | none | Replace an inline (assignment form) function with the traditional function declaration syntax.
 Might crash the server if not run with the curser located inside an inline function. |

 To add or adjust key bindings for the commands, edit the `.sublime-keymap` file for your OS in your `Packages/User` folder.
-For an example refer to the `.sublime-keymap` files in this repository, and for the command names see [LSP-julia.sublime-commands](LSP-julia.sublime-commands).
+For an example refer to the [Default.sublime-keymap](Default.sublime-keymap) file in this repository, and for the command names see [LSP-julia.sublime-commands](LSP-julia.sublime-commands).

 ## Miscellaneous